DarthGigi/Showcase-Website/src/pages/refunds.md

 ## Refund Process

-- To initiate a refund, customers must submit a support request through the Discord server ([link](https://sirius.menu/discord)).
+- To initiate a refund, customers must submit a support request through the ([Discord Server](https://sirius.menu/discord)).
 - Customers should provide their purchase details, including order number and date of purchase, along with a brief explanation of the reason for the refund request.
 - Upon receipt of the refund request, our support team will review the request and provide assistance in resolving any issues.
 - If the issues cannot be resolved, a full refund will be issued back to the original payment method.